Gustavo9992/ToDoList/README.md

 ![Capa](https://user-images.githubusercontent.com/85003081/197342561-0ead53a8-d302-4e59-9b65-7627dc30d12c.png)
-## Make a To-Do with your daily tasks
+## Make a To-Do list with your daily tasks

 <p align="center">
   <a href="#requirements">Requirements</a> •